polterguy/phosphorusfive-dox/chapter-19.md

 ![alt tag](screenshots/chapter-19-8.png)

-Notice, this is before I even start rolling down GMail's rolldown menus, at which point the number of choices would have lietrally exploded.
+Notice, this is before I even start rolling down GMail's rolldown menus, at which point the number of choices would have literally exploded.
 Besides, please notice that as you actually initially load GMail, you're actually given the choice of, quote; _"Click here to load a minimized version, that loads faster on slow devices"_.
-I am not even sure if I should comment on this to be honest with you.
-I think GMail themselves pretty much wrapped up our conclusion for us here ...
+I am not even sure if I should comment on this to be honest with you, since I think GMail themselves pretty much wrapped up our conclusion for us here ...

-## Wrapping up

-This was the last formal chapter of our _"guide to Phosphorus Five"_.
-If you didn't read all the chapters, you are welcome to do so, by going back to the beginning.

-And as always; _"Thx for all the fish!"_ :D

-Thank you for reading,
+Thank you for reading, and thank you for all the fish.

+Have a nice day :)

 Thomas Hansen